 - More information on federal direct Stafford and graduate plus loans is available at https://www.studentLoans.gov.

 Other Financial Aid

 It is the responsibility of the student to seek other sources of aid, if necessary.
 Students seeking graduate assistantships should speak with the university employment coordinator and with the departments for which they are interested in working.
 Students seeking scholarships must communicate with the departments or donors specifically for the particular scholarship for which they have interest in applying.

 Familiarizing yourself with My Stetson as soon as possible after paying your deposit is highly encouraged.
 It provides the following services to students:

 - Review charges (per semester or academic year)

 - Review transcripts

 - Review degree audit

-If you have questions about federal student aid, please contact the university's Office of Financial Aid at 386-822-7120 or firstname.lastname@example.org.
+If you have questions about federal student aid, please contact the university's Office of Student Financial Planning at 386-822-7120 or firstname.lastname@example.org.